 When your matter comes to Court, you should tell the Magistrate that you honestly thought you could simply drive once the disqualification expired; in other words, that you were not aware that you had to re-apply for a fresh licence.

-The Magistrate may exercise his or her discretion under ‘section 10’ not to convict you; which means that you will not receive a licence disqualification or fine.
+The Magistrate may exercise his or her discretion under a ‘section 10 dismissal or conditional release order‘ not to convict you; which means that you will not receive a licence disqualification or fine.

-Your chances of getting a ‘section 10’ (no conviction) will be higher if you were not ordered to surrender you licence when you were disqualified and you physically had your (cancelled) licence when you drove, especially if the expiry period on the face of the licence was still current when you drove.
+Your chances of getting a non conviction order will be higher if you were not ordered to surrender you licence when you were disqualified and you physically had your (cancelled) licence when you drove, especially if the expiry period on the face of the licence was still current when you drove.